sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     _Run the unit tests_

-    You should see a test failure - you will fix this later.
+    You should see most tests pass, with one test failure - you will fix this later.

-    >**Note** With Visual Studio Enterprise you also have access to Microsoft Fakes (Unit Test Isolation), IntelliTest, Code Coverage and a host of other testing tools for your team.
+    >**Note** With Visual Studio Enterprise you also have access to Microsoft Fakes (Unit Test Isolation), IntelliTest, Code Coverage and a host of other testing tools.

     ![Test Results with a failure](Images/vs-tex-test-failure.png "Test Results with a failure")